-As a jump rope coach I've helped size thousands of jump ropes over the years, and I've found the standard "hold it up to your armpits" method somewhat lacking.
-While it's useful as a general guide, it's really not specific enough for the unique styles and goals of each individual, especially for people who want to improve at rope jumping.
+As a jump rope coach I've helped size thousands of jump ropes over the years.
+While the standard "hold it up to your armpits" method is useful as a general guide, it's not specific enough for the unique styles and goals of each individual, especially for people who want to improve at rope jumping.

 Determine proper jump rope length for:

 For beaded and licorice ropes, start with a jump rope in the lengths outlined in this sizing chart: